+The RSS viewed, and views itself as a cultural organization, not a political party.
+What this means is that it does not field candidates for elections although it has been closely associated with parties that do.
 Initially the political strategy of Hindu chauvinist politicians (both Nationalist and traditionalist) was to capture Congress.
-There were Hindu traditionalists in the Congress who, led Deputy Prime Minister Vallabhbhai, questioned the loyalty of Muslims and held out the possibility of Congress eventually absorbing the Mahasabha and the RSS.
-Mookherjee was even in the post-independence cabinet.
-Nehru, who was committed to building a secular state, was on the defensive within Congress until the assassination of Mahatma Gandhi in 1948 by a couple of former RSS members.
-Following the assassination the RSS was banned and, although the ban was lifted within a year, the idea of an alliance with Hindu chauvinist organizations was delegitimated in Congress.35
+There were Hindu traditionalists in the Congress who, led by Deputy Prime Minister Vallabhbhai, questioned the loyalty of Muslims and held out the possibility of Congress eventually absorbing the Mahasabha and the RSS.
+Savarkar's successor as Hindu Mahasabha president, Syama Prasada Mookherjee, was even in the post-independence cabinet.
+Nehru, who was committed to building a secular state, was on the defensive within Congress until the assassination of Mahatma Gandhi in 1948 by a former RSS member.
+Following the assassination the RSS was banned and, although the ban was lifted within a year, the idea of an alliance with Hindu chauvinist organizations was delegitimated in Congress.

 These experiences convinced Hindu nationalists of the need to contest for power as well as to shed their communal image.
-When the Hindu Mahasabha, which was contesting elections, reaffirmed its decision to restrict its membership to Hindus, Syama Prasada Mookherjee, Savarkar's successor as president of the Mahasabha, resigned from the organization and founded a new electoral party that would be open to Muslims and would attract RSS members.
-The new party was called the Bharatiya Jana Sangh, or Indian People's Party.
-Founded in 1951 just before the first elections to be held under universal suffrage, the Jan Sangh, 36 as it is better known, sought to give Hindu Nationalism a new face, that of an Indian nationalism that did not exclude minorities but rather made the test of Indianness an identification with the Sanskrit-based cultural heritage.
-37 Thus, the code phrase ceased to be Hindu rashtra (Hindu nation) and became Bharatiya sanskriti (Indian culture).
-38 This distinction continues to be made by many Hindu nationalists today.
+When the Hindu Mahasabha, which was contesting elections, reaffirmed its decision to restrict its membership to Hindus, Mookherjee, resigned from the organization and founded a new electoral party that would be open to Muslims and would attract RSS members.
+The new party was called the Bharatiya Jana Sangh or Indian People's Party.

+Founded in 1951 just before the first elections to be held under universal suffrage, the Jan Sangh as it is better known, sought to give Hindu Nationalism a new face, that of an Indian nationalism which did not exclude minorities but rather made the test of Indianness an identification with the Sanskrit-based cultural heritage.
+Thus, the code phrase ceased to be Hindu rashtra (Hindu nation) and became Bharatiya sanskriti (Indian culture).
+This distinction continues to be made by many Hindu nationalists today.
 Both the Hindu Mahasabha and the RSS retained their separate identities, but the RSS was closely connected with the new party, lending many of its cadres to the Jan Sangh's leadership, and continues to be tied to the Bharatiya Janata Party (BJP), the Jan Sangh's successor.